 Long Range Development Plan

-In 2008, UCLA amended the 2002 LRDP to add 550,000 gsf to the Northwest campus zone to accommodate the 2008 Northwest Housing Infill Project (NHIP) and extend the LRDP horizon year to 2013.
-The 2002 LRDP Amendment identified developed campus square footage, parking spaces, and remaining allocation for future campus development.
-The 2008 amendment also updated remaining development allocations by zone to reconcile changes to earlier planning assumptions related to proposed projects that had not yet been constructed as previously assumed.
-Pursuant to the California Environmental Quality Act (CEQA), the amendment to the 2002 LRDP required an Environmental Impact Report that was certified by The Regents in March 2009.
+In 2018, UCLA amended the 2002 LRDP to add 1,500,000 gsf between the Northwest, Central, and Southwest campus zones to accommodate the LRDP Amendment (2017) and Student Housing Projects and extend the horizon of the LRDP to 2025.
+The LRDP Amendment identifies the existing developed campus square footage, parking spaces, and the remaining development allocation under the 2002 LRDP, by zone.
+Pursuant to the California Environmental Quality Act (CEQA), the amendment to the 2002 LRDP required an Environmental Impact Report (EIR) that was approved by The Regents in January 2018.